CreamyCookie/explorations/keyboard/number-row-optimization/README.md

 If any of these premises doesn't hold true for you, then changing the number row provides no benefits.

-Now that we got that covered, let's look at finding your best digit arrangement.
+Now that we got that covered, let's look at finding a good digit arrangement.

 # Optimization
 The [Python script](find_optimal_num_rows.py) I've written uses the previously mentioned digit distribution and several variables one can change to find the optimal arrangements.
 It does so by going through and rating every single one of the *10! = 3 628 800* permutations.
 On top of that it also rates the ones you've manually entered.

-The most important variable defines how comfortable, easy and fast you find each key to type on (for the left side).
-It has a default of `[0.55, 0.8, 1, 0.98, 0.72]`
+Possibly the most important variable defines how comfortable, easy and fast you find each key to type on.
+It has a default of `[0.55, 0.8, 1, 0.98, 0.72]` for the left side.
+By default the right side simply mirrors the left one, but you can choose different preferences for your right hand if you want.

 Your values will likely be a lot less extreme if you use a separate layer for numbers with more optimal placements.
 But even then you might want to put less common digits on your pinkies.

 # Results
 The "penalty" in the following refers to the imbalance penalty, which is calculated using the difference between the average digit frequency of left and right keys.
 It also depends on how high the `IMBALANCE_PENALTY_FACTOR` is.
+In short, we want to avoid layouts where one hand has far more to do than the other.

 ## Current layout
 | arrangement | penalty | left  | right | total |